tooloora

 Edit PDF Metadata — title, author & keywords

-View and change a PDF's title, author, subject, keywords and creator — locally in your browser, no upload.
+View, change or completely remove a PDF's title, author, subject, keywords, creator and both dates — locally in your browser, no upload.

 Runs locally — nothing is uploaded